sugarcrm-developers/school/docs/StudentHealthTracking.md

 |Student Health Report|Contacts|Summation with Details| A pie chart that is grouped by Student vital status.
 The details section shows student names, alias, etc. |
 |Cause of Death|Contacts|Rows and Columns| A table of 'deceased' students that includes name, alias, and cause of death. |

+## Student Vitals Dashlet
+A new dashlet is available to track the number of days students are in a given Vitals status.
+This dashlet leverages the Contacts Audit table to populate a pie chart summarizing the number of days all Students in a given Super Group (or all Super Groups) are in each Vital status.

+This dashlet displays use of the Sucrose charts in a custom dashlet

+There is also an accompanying API enpoint for retrieve the data from the Student records and shows use of Sugar Query in joins and union queries.
+For more information on the endpoint see /rest/v11/help